New Construction Mortgages – How Draw and Completion Mortgages Work

 Traditional mortgages on an already constructed house allows the lender to hold your home as collateral if you default on your payments.
 These are resale mortgages and are by far the most common type.
 With new houses under construction, people must remember that the lender who provides the mortgage may not even have a home as collateral for loan security.
 This is because the home is in the process of being built.
 If an issue arises with the homeowners’ job for example due to unexpected circumstances, what would happen to the lenders funds tied up in the build?
 A fair amount would probably be lost or the builder could be stuck with an unfinished custom home.
 For these reasons, this is why it may be slightly harder to get a mortgage on a new custom build.

-However, there are primarily two types of new construction mortgages for a custom home.
+A new construction mortgage allows a homeowner to borrow money from a lender to pay for the construction of their home throughout the building process.
+There are primarily two types of new construction mortgages for a custom home.
 A draw mortgage (the most common) and a completion mortgage.

 Since the majority of custom builds take on average 8 to 12 months from start to finish, a draw mortgage will allow your builder to pay for the construction of your home along the way.